-The acquirer, the directors of the target company and any persons connected with either of them, need to be especially mindful of the fact that they do not trigger the Insider Trading Regulations while acquiring price sensitive information during due diligence on the target company.
-Since there is ambiguity surrounding interpretation of several aspects of the regulations, whether any information is price sensitive in relation to a particular transaction or not, is a question of fact to be answered having regard to the circumstances of each case.
+37 The Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015 interpretation of several aspects of the regulations, whether any information is price sensitive in relation to a particular transaction or not, is a question of fact to be answered having regard to the circumstances of each case.
 Further, since breach of the law can lead to criminal action, caution must be exercised.